 Sachiko & Ken live in California, and they’ve always wanted to go to Tahiti.

-They love the crystal blue waters and the mountains, Ken loves scuba diving, Sachiko danced hula for over 20 years, but since they’ve been to Hawaii before, they decided on an intimate destination wedding in Moorea.
+They love the crystal blue waters and the mountains, Ken loves scuba diving, Sachiko danced hula for over 20 years, but since they’ve been to Hawaii before, they decided on an intimate wedding celebration in Moorea.

 They chose Moorea, a small heart-shaped island in French Polynesia, as the place where after 15 years of being in love and happy together, they would finally become one married couple.